-Well like I said, don't expect the delights of city style night-life here, but there a some great places to go for a great night out.
+Don't expect the delights of city style night-life here, but there a some great places to go for a great night out.

-There's Discovery night club: free entry but generally for the local "well off" and trendy Thais, expensive drinks, great shows with live bands and DJ's, again, you can walk into Discovery at midnight and be the ONLY falang in sight (open till 2.00am).
+There's Discovery night club: free entry but generally for the local "well off" and trendy Thais, expensive drinks, great shows with live bands and DJ's, again, you can walk into Discovery at midnight and be the only falang in sight (open till 2.00am).

-The other large night club is next to the River Kwai Hotel called Glitzy's, it has a spacious venue that pushes the latest dance music with great local bands and floor shows (open till 2.00am) no cover.
+The other large night club is next to the River Kwai Hotel called Glitzy's, it is a spacious venue that pushes the latest dance music with great local bands and floor shows (open till 2.00am) no cover.

 Otherwise you can go along to the local farang bars, the most famous being The "No Name Bar", it was one of the first to start up in Kanch and they serve reasonably priced drinks, have a pool table and even serve up ‘Western' style meals (pies, mash, English breakfast) like do a few other bars on the strip, most have a pool table and play a variety of Thai and Western music, which you will mainly find on the main road where the largest concentration of guest houses are, so better you just go and find out for yourself when you arrive.